 At Eckerd our freshmen do real research.

 Eckerd College Research Associateships are awarded to approximately 25 incoming freshmen each year.
 The winners are selected on the basis of their overall high school record and are given the opportunity to work closely with a member of the faculty on a research project of mutual interest.
 The associateship includes a one-year stipend of up to $1,000.
-Freshman Research applications must be addressed to the Office of Admission and postmarked by February 1st.
+Freshman Research applications must be submitted online by February 1st.

 About the Project: